AntoineBdS/randomXKCD/README.md

 # randomXKCD
-Download a random XKCD comic and display it with feh or use it as a lockscreen with i3lock.
+Download a random xkcd comic and display it with feh or use it as a lockscreen with i3lock.
 If no internet connection is available, use a previously downloaded image.dd

 ## Dependencies
 - feh